geoadmin/mf-geoadmin3/README.md

     $ make help

+Use `make translate` to import directly translations from the googlespreadshhet.
+Don't forget to set up first these 2 following environment parameter: export DRIVE_USER=your_login export DRIVE_PWD=your_password

 Variables have sensible default values for development.
 Anyhow, they can be set as make macros or envvars.
 For example:

     $ make BASE_URL_PATH=/elemoine apache